Josiah Fox

 Hull drawing of the U.S.S.
 Constellation and U.S.S.
 Congress, 1795.
 Josiah Fox was responsible for putting Humphreys' designs onto paper.

-Josiah Fox (1763–1847) was a British naval architect noted for his involvement in the design and construction of the first significant warships of the United States Navy.
+Josiah Fox (1763–1847) was an English-born American naval architect noted for his involvement in the design and construction of the first significant warships of the United States Navy.

 Early years

-Fox was born in Falmouth, Cornwall, Kingdom of Great Britain 9 October 1763, and completed the apprenticeship at the Royal Dockyard, Plymouth, where he later served as a shipwright.
+Fox was born in Falmouth, Cornwall, Kingdom of Great Britain on October 9, 1763.
+He completed an apprenticeship at the Royal Dockyard, Plymouth, where he later served as a shipwright.
 In 1793 he traveled to the United States to survey timber resources and was there engaged to teach drafting to the sons of Jonathan Penrose, an American shipwright.